 Partake in Vintage Thrift Shopping

-The Mission District is also uniquely recognized for its many vintage thrift shops, from curated selections of expensive timeless pieces to inexpensive options that would appeal to any hipster.
+The Mission District is also uniquely recognized for its many vintage thrift shops, from curated selections of expensive timeless pieces to inexpensive options that would appeal to any hipster’s taste of random apartment essentials.
 Most of these are located along Mission and Valencia Streets, such as Painted Bird and Afterlife Boutique.